jeffrafter/howto/setting_up_a_new_dev_machine.md

 Afterwards you'll still need to add `eval "$(rbenv init -)"` to your profile as stated in the caveats.
 You'll only ever have to do this once.

     rbenv install -l
-    rbenv install 1.9.3-p545
+    rbenv install 2.1.5
     rbenv rehash

-When you install gems with binstubs you will need to rehash:
+When you install gems with binstubs you will need to rehash.

-    gem install bundler
+You can change your global ruby as well:

-    rbenv rehash
+    rbenv global 2.1.5

 ## Dotfiles